chairemobilite/transition-docs/tutorial/README.md

 *If you know that the GTFS is valid, don't hesitate to open a new issue on [the Transition github](https://github.com/chairemobilite/transition), with a description, the error message and a link to the GTFS file used.*

 But at this point, there should be data available in Transition!
+You can see what was just imported, navigate the interface and scroll the map to see the various lines, paths, stop nodes, etc.

 ![Import GTFS complete](images/gtfsImportComplete.png)